TritonDataCenter/manta-compute-bin/docs/man/maggr.md

   String that separates the columns in the output.
 Default is an empty space (" ") or the input delimiter as specified by `-d`.

+`-t`
+  Specify a list of format patterns to perform on a column.
+Column numbers begin at
+  1. You can specify multiple operations, separated by a ','.
+For example, to format the fifth field: `-t5=%.2f`.

+`-T`
+  String that represents list of format patters for output.

 OPERATIONS
 ----------